 John F., Jr. and Carolyn Bookout Distinguished Professor in Surgical Quality and Outcomes Science, Department of Surgery

-Assistant Professor of Clinical Surgery, Institute for Academic Medicine
+Associate Research Professor of Outcomes Research, Institute for Academic Medicine

 Weill Cornell Medical College